Alexis M. Mychajliw

 Valentina worked with the Fairbanks Museum to digitize, analyze, and interpret their collection of over 700 first bloom and fruit dates for wildflowers.

-Audrey Hsi (’22) Biology & Anthropology
+Audrey Hsi (’22) Biology-Anthropology

 Ellie Kroger (’23) Environmental Studies – Biology